SAP-samples/teched2022-DA181/exercises/Exercise_5_SAP_BAS/README.md

 ### Create synonyms
-If you want to refer to an objects outside of your project you need to define synonyms for these objects.
+If you want to refer to objects outside of your project you need to define synonyms for these objects.
 We will create synonyms for our replicated calculation views next:

 - In your Workspace: Navigate to folder "src", right-click on "src" and choose "New File"